tomjoht/tomjoht.github.io/_posts/2023/04/2023-04-17-ai-chat-interfaces-are-the-new-user-interface-for-docs.md

 10. Glossaries

 As I noted, I want to better understand how AIs consume content.
 This would help define how we approach writing documentation for a better AI chat outcome.
 Overall, the shift in writing for AI instead of humans signals a turning point in the history of technical writing and documentation.
-Instead of _user-centered_ content, perhaps a _AI-centered_ content paradigm is now appropriate?
+Instead of _user-centered_ content, perhaps a _machine-centered_ content paradigm is now appropriate?